These easy Paleo "Peanut" Butter Cookies are soft, chewy and pretty much irresistible. You only…

 These almond flour cookies are so easy to make:

-- Line two baking sheets with parchment paper.
+Step 2: Line 2 baking sheets with parchment paper.

 You can easily halve the recipe to make 6 cookies.

 You can store the cookies in the fridge for up to 5 days.
-After a day they get wonderfully thick and rich, but you can also warm them in the microwave for 20-30 seconds to reactivate the chocolate gooey-ness.
+After a day they get wonderfully thick and rich, but you can also warm them in the microwave for 20-30 seconds to reactivate the chocolate gooey-ness

 You can also freeze the batter so you have cookies ready to bake whenever you want.

-Place the 1/4-cup-sized scoops on a baking sheet lined with parchment paper and freeze the whole sheet, uncovered, until the cookies are frozen, about 1 hour.
+Place the ¼-cup-sized scoops on a baking sheet lined with parchment paper and freeze the whole sheet, uncovered, until the cookies are frozen, about 1 hour.
 Then place them all in an airtight bag or container and freeze for up to 2 months.

 Bake directly from the freezer for 15-20 minutes, rotating and swapping the pans halfway through.